- 8 hrs ago What Is The Importance Of Premarital Health Checkups?

 - Medication: Apart from the exercises and diet habits, prescription weight-loss medication is also an effective means of treatment for obesity.
 Your doctor may recommend weight-loss medication if other diet and exercise programs were futile.
 The medicines will be prescribed based on your health history, as well as possible side effects.

-- Surgery: For severe cases, doctors opt for weight-loss surgery, also called bariatric surgery.
+- Surgery: Surgery is usually done only in the case of morbid obesity.
+For severe cases, doctors opt for weight-loss surgery, also called bariatric surgery.
 These surgeries help in limiting your consumption levels (and) or can decrease the absorption of food and calories.
 Some of the common weight-loss surgeries include gastric bypass surgery, adjustable gastric banding, biliopancreatic diversion with duodenal switch and gastric sleeve .

 On A Final Note ...